 I find that few companies and work teams pay attention to and can answer these questions.
 Fewer can answer them consistently amongst 3 to 5 people.

-The need to focus on purpose during periods of change and tumult will connect and create a focus on the shared & individual processes that are shaping the required results.
+The need to focus on purpose during periods of change and tumult will connect and focus on the shared & individual processes shaping the required results.
 With purpose, a system works.
-With a clear and consistent purpose the system-drives-behaviors that thrive in VUCA (Volatile; Uncertain; Complex; Ambiguous) environments.
+The system-drives-behaviors thrive in VUCA (Volatile; Uncertain; Complex; Ambiguous) environments with a clear and consistent purpose.